jrenaud90/TidalPy/Documentation/utilities_x/classes_x.md

 # Base Classes (`Utilities_x.classes_x`)

-_Updated: 2026-09-13_
+_Updated: 2026-09-16_

-Three C++ base classes sit underneath every object TidalPy builds.
-They are the reason a rheology model, a cooling model, a layer, and a whole world have the same four methods for saving and restoring themselves, and the reason adding a new physics model does not mean rewriting serialization code.
+Three C++ base classes underlie every object TidalPy builds.
+They give a rheology model, a cooling model, a layer, and a world the same methods for saving and restoring themselves, so a new physics model needs no serialization code of its own.

-If you plan to add a model of any kind, read this page first.
-The contract described here is what a new class has to satisfy, and the per-module "adding a new model" sections utilize it.
+A new model class has to satisfy the contract described here; the per-module "adding a new model" sections build on it.

-## Inheritance chain
+## Inheritance

 ```
 c_TidalPyBaseClass          (abstract; binary input and output, schema version)